 Reason 5: Open Source

-Bootstrap is an open source project, hosted on Github.
-It is released under the MIT license.
-This is one of the biggest reasons that I use Bootstrap.
+Bootstrap is an open-source project that’s hosted on GitHub and released under the MIT license.
+This is one of the biggest reasons I use Bootstrap.
 My clients won’t have to deal with purchasing and licensing issues, and Bootstrap’s license gives me the freedom to completely change and experiment with it.

 Want to Learn Bootstrap?